threedesigns/printNC/README.md

 You can live chat on the PrintNC [Discord](https://discord.gg/RxzPna6) with others who are building their machines right now

+Additional infos you could also find on the homepage: [https://threedesign.store](https://threedesign.store)

 Assembly Guide and other Details you will find [here](doc/README.md)